SimonJMurphy/smurfmeister.github.com/index.markdown

 Ongoing projects include:

-* Investigating the incidence of chemically peculiar stars in the delta Scuti instability strip;
+* Investigating the chemically peculiar stars in the delta Scuti instability strip; and
-* Combination frequencies in delta Scuti pulsators; and
+* Case studies of individual delta Scuti stars.
-* Inadvertently discovering bugs in the Kepler data processing pipeline.

 =--

+Previous publications are collected under the [Research](/research) tab on the top-right of the page.

 +-- {.section}
 Hobbies
 =======

-I enjoy football, hiking, skiing, running, cycling, board games, computer games and films.

 =--